nmfs-fish-tools/Resources/CONTRIBUTING.md

 #### Before Submitting A Bug Report

-* **Check if it is related to version.** We recommend using `sessionInfo()` and submitting the results in your bug report.
+* **Check if it is related to version.** We recommend using `sessionInfo()` within your `R` console and submitting the results in your bug report.
 Also, please check your R version against the required R version in the DESCRIPTION file and update if needed to see if that fixes the issue.
 * **Perform a cursory search of issues** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?